MadLadSquad/UntitledImGuiFramework/README.md

 *<sub>Logo designed and created by <a href="https://www.instagram.com/_.insekhta._/">insekhta</a>.</sub>*

-A desktop software development framework that uses dear imgui as its UI and rendering library.
+An independent cross-platform desktop application development framework that uses dear imgui as its UI and rendering library.

 ## NEW: Interactive web demo
 You can try out the demo [here](https://uimgui.madladsquad.com).